Ah, the refined coconut oil vs. unrefined coconut oil battle. But of course unrefined is always better, right?

 1. It’s All in the Fat

 Coconut oil’s benefits are due to one important factor: its fatty acid composition.
-Coconut oil contains a high concentration of medium-chain saturated fatty acids like caprylic acid and lauric acid (read more about the benefits of lauric acids HERE).
+Coconut oil contains a high concentration of medium-chain saturated fatty acids like caprylic acid and lauric acid.

 Coconut meat itself contains 17 amino acids, B vitamins, potassium, iron, and fiber — but the majority of these are already filtered out during the process of making coconut oil.